Hovea similis

-Hovea similis is a species of flowering plant in the family Fabaceae and grows in New South Wales and Queensland.
+Hovea similis is a species of flowering plant in the family Fabaceae.
+It is endemic to Australia, in the states of New South Wales and Queensland.
 It is a shrub or small tree with hairy foliage and mauve and yellowish-green pea-like flowers.

 Description

 Hovea similis is a shrub or small tree that typically grows to a height of up to 4 m, its foliage and most external surfaces are covered with brownish to grey hairs.
 The leaves are strap-like to elliptic-strap shaped, 2.5-8 cm long, 4-9 mm wide, flat to slightly arched, base pointed or rounded, margins rolled under or bent and the midrib moderately recessed.
 The leaf upper surface is dull to almost shiny, smooth, veined, rounded to blunt or rarely with a short point at the apex and lance-shaped stipules 1.3-1.8 mm.
 The lower surface has dense orange-brown curled hairs with long, interspersed white hairs.
 The flowers are borne in a group of 1–3, bracteoles 1.2-2.5 mm long, narrowly egg-shaped to lance-shaped, calyx 4-5 mm long.
 The floral tube 2.5-2.7 mm long, the standard petal is mauve with a yellowish-green base and about 8-11 mm wide, wings are 5–7.5 mm long and 2-3.5 mm wide.
 Flowering occurs from August to September and the fruit is a pod about 15 mm long and 10 mm deep.